PatelNeelMahesh/mern_perp/MYSQL/README.md

     - Isolation: Transactions are isolated from each other.
     - Durability: Changes are permanent.

+Let's use a real-world example to explain the ACID properties of a database.
+Consider a simple banking application where customers can transfer money between their accounts.
+We'll illustrate each ACID property using this scenario:

+1. **Atomicity**:

+   - **Definition**: Atomicity ensures that a series of operations (a transaction) is treated as a single, indivisible unit of work.
+   - **Example**: In a money transfer, atomicity means that either the entire transaction is completed successfully, or none of it is.
+If any part of the transaction fails (e.g., deducting money from one account but not adding it to the other), the entire operation should be rolled back to its initial state.

+2. **Consistency**:

+   - **Definition**: Consistency ensures that a database transitions from one consistent state to another after a transaction is executed.
+   - **Example**: In our banking application, consistency ensures that a money transfer doesn't violate any rules or constraints.
+For example, it should verify that the source account has sufficient funds before initiating the transfer.

+3. **Isolation**:

+   - **Definition**: Isolation guarantees that concurrent transactions do not interfere with each other.
+Each transaction should be executed as if it were the only transaction in the system.
+   - **Example**: Imagine two customers initiate money transfers at the same time.
+Isolation ensures that one customer's transfer doesn't affect the other customer's transfer.
+They should run concurrently without conflict.

+4. **Durability**:
+   - **Definition**: Durability ensures that once a transaction is committed, its effects are permanent, even in the face of system failures.
+   - **Example**: After a successful money transfer, the system should ensure that the transaction is permanently recorded.
+Even if there is a power outage or a system crash, the money transfer should not be lost, and the system should be able to recover the transaction's state when it comes back online.

+In summary, ACID properties ensure that database transactions are reliable, consistent, and maintain data integrity, even in complex scenarios involving multiple transactions and potential system failures.
+They are fundamental to guaranteeing the integrity and reliability of data in database systems, especially in critical applications like banking.

 - **Structured Data**
   - Relational databases excel at managing structured data with defined schemas.
   - This structure allows for efficient querying and data validation.